Mac Moore/Lawrence Sports

 Baldwin’s memorable tourney march saw the Bulldogs knock off the bracket’s top three seeds, including triumphs over previously undefeated Atchison and Rock Creek in the tournament semifinals and title game.

+And that they did during a dramatic final eight minutes against Rock Creek.
 Trailing 48-39, the Bulldogs opened the final frame on an 11-2 spurt that was bookended by driving scores from senior point guard Cooper Carr.

-Baldwin received vital scoring contributions in the fourth quarter from players they don’t typically rely on for offense.
-Kreyton Frost surpassed his nightly average of 1.5 points per game when he hit a 3-pointer to cut Rock Creek’s lead to 50-48.
+In his absence, Baldwin needed and received vital scoring contributions in the fourth quarter from a couple players that the Bulldogs don’t typically rely on for offense.

-A floating runner off the fingertips of Colton Collum, followed by Carr’s driving layup put the Bulldogs up 57-54 with 3:15 remaining.
+A floating runner off the fingertips of senior forward Colton Collum, followed by Carr’s driving layup put the Bulldogs up 57-54 with 3:15 remaining.
 The lead was short-lived as Gavin Rosa came off a screen to sink a game-tying fadeaway triple.

 Mac Moore/Lawrence Sports